Table of Contents

 Tax Considerations and Ongoing Administration for US Citizens

-US citizens banking in Dubai must file annual US tax returns regardless of UAE residency.
-FinCEN Form 114 (FBAR) must be filed annually by US persons whose foreign financial accounts exceed $10,000 in aggregate at any point, a UAE corporate or personal account triggers this.
-Failing to file FBAR carries civil fines up to $10,000 per non-willful violation.
-UAE banks will report US person account data to the IRS under FATCA, assuming non-disclosure is not worth it.
+FBAR reporting: FinCEN Form 114 must be filed annually by any US person whose foreign financial accounts exceed $10,000 in aggregate at any point in the year.
+A UAE corporate or personal account easily triggers this.
+Penalties reach $10,000 per non-willful violation, with far higher exposure for willful non-disclosure.
+UAE banks report US account data to the IRS under FATCA, so non-disclosure is not a viable strategy.

 Next Steps for US Business Owners

-Four checkpoints confirm the process is complete: Trade License active, residence visa stamped inside your passport, Establishment Card opened and functional, and your corporate bank account is opened and functional.
-From that point, the business is operationally ready.
+Four checkpoints confirm the setup is complete: Trade Licence active, residence visa stamped, Establishment Card issued, and corporate bank account operational.

-To build momentum this week: define the license activity and choose jurisdiction (Free Zone or Mainland) in week one.
-Gather the documents, need a high-quality photograph with a white background, professional email, phone number ready, and a summary of projected annual revenue.
-Contact a FATCA-registered bank to confirm the exact threshold before you proceed, and seek specialist advice to confirm FBAR obligations before the first transaction clears.
+To build momentum this week, define your licence activity and choose Free Zone or Mainland.
+Gather the documents in parallel: white-background passport photo, professional email, working phone number, and projected annual revenue.
+Contact a FATCA-registered bank early to confirm its US-person requirements, and engage a US tax adviser to confirm FBAR and Form 5471 obligations before the first transaction clears.